cccbr/runningatower/content/docs/introduction/_index.md

 ## Topics

-The following is an overview of what is in each chapter.
+The following is an overview of what is in each chapter:

-Communication; how to keep things running smoothly.
+- Communication; how to keep things running smoothly.
 Communication with people external to the band.
 Liaison with the relevant ***[tower authority](../glossary/#tower-authority)***, Faculties, Contact details, Promotion.
 (Communications within a group of ringers are covered in [Building a Team](../buildingateam/).)

-Formalities; being compliant, safe and successful.
+- Formalities; being compliant, safe and successful.
 Disclosure and Barring Service (DBS), General Data Protection Regulations (GDPR), Safeguarding.

-Finance; income and expenditure including fees.
+- Finance; income and expenditure including fees.

-Health and safety; staying safe.
+- Health and safety; staying safe.
 Attendance, Insurance, Security, Tower access.

-Emergency; what to do if things go wrong.
+- Emergency; what to do if things go wrong.

-Ringing Room; keeping your tower running smoothly.
+- Ringing Room; keeping your tower running smoothly.
 The hardware commonly found in a ringing room.

-Bell Chamber; this is is primarily covered in [Belfry Upkeep](https://belfryupkeep.cccbr.org.uk/docs/010-introduction/).
+- Bell Chamber; this is is primarily covered in [Belfry Upkeep](https://belfryupkeep.cccbr.org.uk/docs/010-introduction/).

-Building a Team; creating a supportive environment.
+- Building a Team; creating a supportive environment.
 Officers, Meetings, Running ringing sessions.

 ## Image Credits